Patricius Curwen

 Curwen served as a Justice of the Peace for Cumberland from 1624 to at least 1640 and in 1636 was appointed High Sheriff of Cumberland.
 In April 1640 he was elected Member of Parliament for Cumberland for the Short Parliament and was re-elected in November 1640 for the Long Parliament.
 As a staunch Royalist he was one of the 56 MPs who voted to spare the life of the Earl of Strafford and was disabled from sitting in March 1643.
 When the Civil War started he enlisted as a colonel in the Royalist army.
 After the Restoration in 1661 Curwen was elected MP for Cumberland again in the Cavalier Parliament and held the seat until his death in 1664.

 Curwen died in December 1664 at the age of 62 and was buried at Workington.
 He had married Lady Isabella Selby, daughter of Sir George Selby of Whitehouse in Durham but their only son Henry had died in 1636.
 Curwen's Workington estate therefore passed to his brother Thomas and the baronetcy became extinct.
 In his will he bequeathed money to build and maintain a school at Harrington which was known as the Patricius Curwen School.

+Henry Curwen was sent to Amersham to be taught by Charles Croke DD, the rector of St Mary the Virgin, Amersham, Buckinghamshire but the boy died at 14 years of age.
+His distraught parents paid for a memorial in the parish church and the text underneath gives this detail: